scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 _`MIDI tab`
 ---------------

-Use the MIDI tab to change settings about the MIDI music in the game.
+Use the MIDI tab to change settings of the MIDI music in the game.

 ,,,,,,,

 **Override global MIDI settings**
 	Check this box to make the game use custom settings instead of the global settings.

+**GM Device**
+	Choose which software synthesizer (general midi device) to use to play midi music.

+	*gm_device*

 **Soundfont**
-	Some music drivers require you to provide them with a Soundfont, which contains samples of instruments for the device to play back.
-This setting allows you to choose one.
+	Some midi devices require you to provide a soundfont, which contains samples of instruments for the device to play back.
+This setting allows you to choose a soundfont.

+	*soundfont* (string - path)

 **Mixed AdLib/MIDI mode**
 	Some games contain sound effects that are exclusive to the AdLib soundtrack.
-For these games, you may wish to use this mode in order to combine MIDI music with AdLib sound effects.
+For these games, use this mode to combine MIDI music with AdLib sound effects.

+	*multi_midi* (boolean)

 **MIDI gain**
 	Adjusts the relative volume of the general MIDI music.
-This is only supported by some of the music drivers.
+This is only supported by some music devices.

+	*midi_gain* (number)

 _`MT-32 tab`